Surveying the Landscape of Ethics-Focused Design Methods: Introduction

 In prior work, design and HCI researchers have defined and engaged with methods as cognitive and pragmatic supports \cite{Stolterman2008-ty,Gray2016-lq,Harrison2006-dr}, a means of encouraging creative production \cite{Jones1992-gf}, an enabler of dialogue and communication during design activity \cite{Rittel1984-ga}, and a way of bridging multiple disciplinary ways of knowing to inform effective practice \cite{Hanington2003-bz}.
-However, design methods by themselves do not contain any action or inherently prescriptive or binding directives \cite{Gray2016-tt}, but rather are tools which enable design activity through the knowledge they contain \cite{Harrison2006-dr,Gray2016-ux}, under the control of the designer who activates this knowledge in situated and pragmatic ways to support their design activity \cite{Gray2016-ux,Lowgren1999-oy,Stolterman2008-ty,Stolterman2012-fr}.
-Thus, we seek to investigate not only the means of supporting design practices in a broad sense, but also seek to describe the relationship between knowledge bound up in methods to the activation of that knowledge to create the potential for socially responsible design practices.
-The investigation of knowledge in design methods points towards questions, such as: How is a method structured?
+However, design methods by themselves do not contain any action or inherently prescriptive or binding directives \cite{Gray2016-tt}, but rather are tools which enable design activity through the knowledge they contain \cite{Harrison2006-dr,Gray2016-ux}, under the control of the designer who activates this knowledge in situated and pragmatic ways to support their design activity \cite{Gray2016-ux,Lowgren1999-oy,Stolterman2008-ty,Stolterman2012-fr,Gray2022-na}.
+Thus, we seek to investigate not only the means of supporting design practices in a broad sense, but also seek to describe the relationship between knowledge bound up in methods to the potential activation of that knowledge to create the potential for socially responsible design practices.
+The investigation of knowledge in design methods points towards questions, such as: How is a method structured and codified?
 What are the constituent elements of a method? and What is the language used to describe a method?
-In parallel, the analysis of methods through an ethics-focused lens reveal yet more questions, such as: How do methods enable designers to identify and act upon potential social impacts?
-Can methods guarantee ethical outcomes? and How are ethical concerns inscribed into the language of methods?
+In parallel, the analysis of methods through an ethics-focused lens reveals yet more questions, such as: How do methods enable designers to identify and act upon potential social impacts?
+Can methods guarantee ethical outcomes?
+What kinds of methods exist to engage and enable designers to identify and act upon potential social impacts?
+How can such methods be described for their prescription to designers to lead to ethically-sound outcomes? and How are ethical concerns inscribed into the language of methods?
 We do not seek to answer these questions in full, yet reveal this landscape of questions to demonstrate the potential broader impact of this work.